SEGs: The Foundation for a Great IH Program

 Again, the most important step is to just begin this process, and continuously improve your SEGs over time.
 Rome wasn’t built in a day, and neither is a highly effective IH program.

-AIHA provides downloadable spreadsheets that can help documenting the SEGs.
-They can be accessed at:
+You can access AIHA’s downloadable spreadsheets that help in documenting the SEGs.

 VelocityEHS Can Help!